-For the 70,000 people in Chester County who lack the funds to buy the food they need, fresh produce is now available to them through our local food cupboards.
+For the tens of thousands of people in Chester County who lack the funds to buy the food they need, fresh produce is now available to them through our local food cupboards.

 Volunteers from all over the county have partnered with our cause, constructing and tending to gardens.
 Their harvest is gathered and distributed to the local food cupboards where, along with non-perishable food items, residents who are hungry can get the food they need.